yukihito23/Exile_Scavenge/README.md

 > ## Thanks and Credits:
 > Thanks and Credits:<br />
+> Credits to Salutesh for all base framework creation and setup of the framework structure.<br />
 > Credits to Larrow for the base script: https://forums.bistudio.com/forums/topic/184456-looting-trash-piles-bins/?do=findComment&comment=2942397<br />
 > Credits to Kurewe for the first port and rewrite for the exile mod.<br />
 > Credits to oldmatechoc for a base rewrite and port for the exile mod.<br />